-Virtual Field Trip to the Hall of Planet Earth
+Virtual Field Trip to the Hall of North American Mammals

-This activity is modular so that teachers have flexibility in how they assign components to their students.
+This activity is modular to give teachers the flexibility in how they assign components to their students.
 The Virtual Hall Tour and Student Investigation are the core assignment.
-The extension activities are meant to provide opportunities for deeper student engagement and could be assigned over several course days.
+The extension activities are meant to provide opportunities for deeper student engagement and could be assigned over several days.

 For more information about how to adapt this activity for your students, standards-alignment, and answer keys, download a Teacher's Guide: